mpv-player/mpv/DOCS/man/en/vo.rst

         8
             Dither to 8 bit output.

-        Note that dithering will always be disabled if the bit depth of the video is lower or equal to the detected dither-depth.
-        If color management is enabled, input depth is assumed to be 16 bits, because the 3D LUT output is 16 bit wide.

         Note that the depth of the connected video display device can not be detected.
 Often, LCD panels will do dithering on their own, which conflicts with vo_opengl's dithering, and leads to ugly output.